Not all fats are created equal: understanding omega-3s

 When we refer to the omega-3s necessary for optimal health, we are talking about the three most researched types of omega-3 fatty acids: eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
 Since we cannot simply create them in our bodies, we must find these necessary fatty acids elsewhere: through our diet or by taking supplements.
 ALA is only found in vegetables and plants and while our bodies can convert it into EPA and DHA, it is more efficient to get EPA and DHA directly through sources such as fish oils.

-Omega-3s are integral to good health, and the closer you are to getting the recommended daily intake (RDI) of omega-3s, the more likely you are to avoid a number of different diseases and health-related problems.
+Omega-3s are integral to good health, and the closer you are to getting the recommended daily intake (RDI) of omega-3s, the more support you're giving your cardivascular system.